startverywell/change-timezone/README.md

 1. Run `npm run build`

 2. Production usage is through a Chrome extension.
 It will run / show on any page that you have configured against `matches` under `content_scripts`in the `dist/manifest.json` file.
-The current `manifest` defaults to all `https://` websites (but won't convert anything unless there are table cells with the specific format as per: [insert link ] ).
+The current `manifest` defaults to all `https://` websites (but won't convert anything unless there are table cells with a `YYYY-MM-DD HH:MM:SS` format.
 See here for matching: https://developer.chrome.com/docs/extensions/mv2/match_patterns/

 3. For local testing, the `dist` folder can be added into your extensions in Chrome [chrome://extensions/](chrome://extensions/).
 You will need to turn on `developer mode` before you can add an extension this way, see [Developer Mode](https://developer.chrome.com/docs/extensions/mv3/faq/#:~:text=You%20can%20start%20by%20turning,right%2Dhand%20corner%20is%20checked)

 4. After `developer mode` has been turned on, simply drag the `dist` folder or load unpacked here: chrome://extensions/

+**Note:** the page initial default is set to "America/Los_Angeles" which can be changed via `PAGE_DEFAULT_TIMEZONE` in `src/main.js`.

+Note:

 ## Usage